 - Copy the Integration URL for your new integration.

 - Make sure HTTPS is the selected Protocol.
-Paste your Integration URL from step 5 (above) into the Endpoint field and click Create Subscription.
+Paste your Integration URL from step 5 of Integrating with a PagerDuty Service (above) into the Endpoint field, ensure that the Enable raw message delivery checkbox is unchecked and click Create Subscription.

-- Go to your EC2 Instances Console.
-Select your instance, click Actions, select CloudWatch Monitoring, and click Add/Edit Alarms.
+Next, navigate to Services and search and select EC2.
+In your EC2 dashboard, select Instances, click your instance's checkbox, click Actions, select CloudWatch Monitoring, and click Add/Edit Alarms.

 - Click Create Alarm.